4c65a/NetDump/README.md

 - [ ] Add ICMP6(echo) and IPV6
 - [ ] Add TCP SYN (IPV4 and IPV6)
 - [ ] Add UPD (IPV4 and IPV6)
+- [ ] Seconds between sending each packe
+- [ ] Know about that if the device is living and uses a file containing multiple IPs or hosts for verification

 # Packet Capture
 - [ ] Add new protocols
   - [ ] Ethernet